SofEng-Coursework/Documentation/docs/source/usage.rst

 Joining Queues
 ----------------

-To join a queue, scan the QR code provided by an organisation that supports VueQueue:
+To join a queue, log into the application and join a queue provided by an organisation that supports VueQueue:

-The ``QR`` code should be either ``valid`` or ``invalid``, .
-If it is invalid, the application will throw an error message informing the user about the situation.
+The ``Queue`` should be either ``active`` or ``inactive``.
+If it is inactive, the application will throw an error message informing the user about the situation.

 .. autoexception:: lumache.InvalidKindError